 - Multi-function printer~ laser is cheaper in the long run, but inkjet are less of an upfront investment.
 Balance your budget and find out what works best for you — particularly since there are ongoing costs with ink cartridges.

-- Telephone~ this can be anything from your cell phone to a digital calling system like Telzio’s VoIP system [starting as low as $1 per month], which will provide you with all the bells and whistles your business clientele have come to expect.
+- Telephone~ this can be anything from your cell phone to a digital calling system like Telzio’s VoIP system, which will provide you with all the bells and whistles your business clientele have come to expect.

 - Desk and chair~ need to be durable and the right size for your space.
 The chair needs be ergonomically designed to provide you with the proper back and lumbar support to release stress and not incur any neck strain.
 This is a case of ‘buying up’ for long-term comfort.